-STEP 1: Handout a pesticide label to each participant
+STEP 1: Receive a pesticide label from the trainer

-STEP 2: Have each participant identify the pesticide and tell the group what it is and what it is used for, what the active ingredient is in the pesticide, and EPA Number (if applicable).
+STEP 2: Identify the pesticide and tell the group what it is and what it is used for, what the active ingredient is in the pesticide, and EPA Number (if applicable).

-2.5 How can people be exposed to pesticides?
+2.5 How can people be exposed to Pesticides?